savoirfairelinux/jami-client-gnome/README.md

 sudo dnf install gcc-c++ cmake gtk3-devel qt5-qtbase-devel clutter-gtk-devel gnome-icon-theme-symbolic libnotify-devel gettext
 ```

-The build instructions for the daemon and libRingClient can be found in their
+The build instructions for the daemon and libClient can be found in their
 respective repositories.
 See Gerrit:
  - https://gerrit-ring.savoirfairelinux.com/#/admin/projects/